threefoldfoundation/info_cloud/src/evdc/evdc_marketplace_webdomain.md

 A solution can be deployed under an auto-generated url or can be linked to your own domain.

-## How to link solution to your own domain ?
+## How to link a marketplace solution to your own domain ?

 During the chatflow, the question will be asked to select a subdomain.
 Select the option `Choose a custom subdomain`to publish your solution to your own domain.